-The Issuer's holding of its own shares is a result of a settlement agreement, between the Issuer, LBI hf. and the Icelandic State dated 15 December 2009.
-The settlement agreement stipulated that 500,000,000 shares be distributed to the Issuer's employees ("Employee Shareholders").
-After the allocation of shares, the Issuer holds 1.30 per cent. of its own shares because employees are required to pay income tax on the value of the shares as per normal salary payments.
-The Issuer retained shares in the amount of the income tax payment required from employees, financial services tax levied on financial undertakings, pension and other salary-linked expenses and paid this amount to the Icelandic State, and pension funds.
+The Issuer holds 218,280,982 of its own shares as a result of a settlement agreement, between the Issuer, LBI hf. and the Icelandic state dated 15 December 2009.
+The settlement agreement stipulated that 500,000,000 shares were to be distributed to the Issuer's employees ("Employee Shareholders").
+The allocation of shares to current and former employees of the Issuer took place in September 2013 and in February 2014.
+After the allocation of shares, the Issuer retained 1.30 per cent. of its own shares because employees are required to pay income tax on the value of the shares in the same way as normal salary payments.
+The Issuer retained shares in the amount of the income tax payment required from employees, financial services tax levied on financial undertakings, pension and other salary-linked expenses and paid this amount to the state and pension funds.